Fisherman's Bastion, Budapest. It's easy to reach Budapest by train..!

 Another way to buy tickets

 • Alternatively, you can book direct with each train operator.
-This is more work with separate bookings on different websites.
-The prices should be exactly the same, but there's no booking fee.
-First buy the London-Paris Eurostar ticket at www.eurostar.com.
-Then buy the Paris-Zurich ticket at the French Railways website www.sncf-connect.com.
-Then buy your Zurich-Budapest ticket at the Austrian Railways website www.oebb.at.
-You print your own tickets or can show them on your phone.
+This means separate bookings on different websites, prices should be the same, but no booking fees.
+In all cases you print your own tickets or can show them on your phone.

 Have your trip arranged as a package

 • Railbookers are a train travel specialist who can put together a tour or short break for you as a package, including rail travel, hotels & transfers.
 On their website you'll find a range of suggested tours & holidays by rail which can be customised to your own requirements.
-And as you're booking a package, they'll take care of you if anything happens to one part of the itinerary such as a strike or delay.
+As you're booking a package, they'll take care of you if anything happens such as a strike or delay.

 UK flag UK call 0207 864 4600, www.railbookers.co.uk